NicolaZarbo/bioinf-algorithms-static/README.md

 # Bioniformatics algorithms

-A collection of applications meant to be usefull for the study for the bioinformatics course (computer science engineering at polimi).

 [=> The application <=](https://nicolazarbo.github.io/bioinf-html-js-algorithms/)

+## About this project

+A site, hosted by github, with collection of applications meant to be usefull while studying for the Bioinformatics Algotithms course (Computer Science Engineering at polimi).

-This project started as a way to experiment and try using some of the algorithm studied during the course, and later became a place to exercise in UX.
+This project started as a way to personally experiment using some of the algorithm studied during the course, and later became a place to exercise in UX.

-## Available calculators
+## Available applications

 - Burrow Wheeler
   - Transform